North Korea sends nuclear message, capability unclear

 "Though confirmation will take some time, given the seismic signature and the important fact (North Korea) has never lied when it comes to nuclear tests, I think we can take them at their word and assume this was the explosion of a nuclear device," a Western diplomat in the Austrian capital said.

-Kimball said the test was an embarrassment for China's leadership and Pyongyang may have jeopardised the aid and diplomatic support it receives from Beijing.
+Kimball said the test was an embarrassment for China's leadership and Pyongyang may have jeopardized the aid and diplomatic support it receives from Beijing.

-China criticised the previous tests but did not roll back on aid.
-But Beijing had signalled that if North Korea undertook further tests, it would not hesitate to reduce assistance.
+China criticized the previous tests but did not roll back on aid.
+But Beijing had signaled that if North Korea undertook further tests, it would not hesitate to reduce assistance.

 (Editing by Alison Williams)